coding4Acause/PANKH/README.md

 This solver is implemented in C++ and utilizes the **Eigen library** for efficient matrix operations.
 The code computes unsteady aerodynamic forces acting on an airfoil undergoing prescribed motion.
 A detailed document explaining the numerical framework will be provided separately.
 ![unsteady_model_at_tk-1](https://github.com/user-attachments/assets/b764fcf8-4402-4e61-bb78-6558aa271894)

+## Features
+- **Real-time wake visualization** using Gnuplot for enhanced flow analysis.

+- **Live tracking** of Cl vs time plot to observe aerodynamic force variations dynamically.

+- Support for any NACA 4-digit series airfoil, allowing user-defined airfoil selection.

+- **Flexible motion simulation** — the code can be easily modified to analyze various kinematic motions

+- **User-controlled wake modeling** – The `constants.cpp` file allows users to choose between prescribed wake and free wake analysis.

+- **Flexible panel discretization** – The code supports both *even* and *odd* numbers of panels with *cosine clustering* for improved resolution near the leading and trailing edges.
+For details, refer to the `nodal_coordinates_initial` function in `geometry.cpp`.

 ## Installation